stefan-hoeck/idris2-tutorial/src/Tutorial/Traverse.md

    ```

    The idea here is that the next pseudo-random number gets
-   calculated from the last one.
+   calculated from the previous one.
 But once we think about
    how we can use these numbers as seeds for computing
    random values of other types, we realize that these are
    just stateful computations.
 We can therefore write
-   down a type alias for random value generators and
+   down an alias for random value generators as stateful
-   implement a primitive generator for 64-bit unsigned
-   integers:
+   computations:

    ```idris
    Gen : Type -> Type